smussenden/20_fall_data_journalism/instructor_notes/03_instructor_notes.md

 [START RECORDING]
 * I'm recording.
 * Reminders to mute your microphone.
-* And unless you've sent me a note explaining that you don't want to keep your video on during class, I'd ask that you turn it on now.
+* And unless you've sent me a note explaining that you don't want to keep your video on during class, I'3 ask that you turn it on now.
 I won't force you to do it, just a reminder that it helps me teach.
 * And also a reminder to keep the chat up, cause I'll be asking you questions.

 [PULL UP SLIDES]